 Tuition and fees (including room and board charges) are due by the due date whether or not an electronic billing statement has been generated or viewed.
 Note that late changes in registration, housing, or meal plan requests may make it impossible for Aurora University to generate a statement prior to the due date.
 It is the responsibility of the student to follow up on changes they make and verify that their account is paid in full.
 ALL BILLING STATEMENTS ARE SUBMITTED ELETRONICALLY THROUGH THE ONLINE STUDENT ACCOUNT CENTER.
 BILLING STATEMENTS WILL ONLY BE MAILED ON AN INDIVIDUAL REQUEST BASIS.

-Payments must be received in the Student Accounts Office by the tuition due dates for each semester in accordance with the Tuition and Fees Payment Agreement Form signed at the time of registration.
+Payments must be received in the Student Accounts Office by the tuition due dates due date(s) as listed on the schedule of Important Dates.
 Students may pay by ACH (online only), check, money order, cash, cashier's check, or credit card (Visa, MasterCard, or Discover).
 Payments may be made online, by mail or in person, or if paying by credit card, by phone (630.844.5470).
 Students are encouraged to use the Online Student Accounts Center available through WebAdvisor "Make A Payment/View E-bill" link.
 Students may also grant account access authorization to other users, such as parents, through their online student account.
 This service is available on a 24/7 basis.
 Students or Authorized Users may also schedule payments for future dates through this service.

 Any ACH or check returned for any reason will be subject to a $25 returned check fee.

 Students whose accounts remain in arrears will be referred to a licensed collection agency.
 These students will be responsible for the cost of collection, which could be as high as 50% of the amount referred.
 Students who find they are having financial difficulty should contact the Student Accounts Office and speak with the Student Accounts and Collections Representative to make repayment arrangements.
-It is the preference of Aurora University to help students avoid future credit report problems by establishing reasonable repayment agreements based on individual special circumstances.
+It is the preference of Aurora University to help students avoid future credit report problems by establishing a work out plan with AU on individual special circumstances.
 Please do not ignore our requests for payment.

 Students who establish a delinquent payment history may be required to pay their out-of-pocket expenses in full prior to any future registration.